April 08, 2008

 Some rings really can't be penetrated, and some simply aren't worth the effort.

-Oh my God, the fact that sixty people left these comments—and most of them are actually funny—gives me hope for the future.
+Oh my God, the fact that sixty people left these comments

 You will not be surprised to learn that I actually own this book.